PaulEdwardsMoovweb/PSIBatch/README.md

 Pagespeed Inisights Batch testing

-usage: nodejs index.js <inputfile> > outputfile
+usage: nodejs index.js <inputfile>

 input file is a list of websites to test

-TODO: spit out the output as a csv file for import into excel
+The script will then generate a csv with the name <inputfile>-output.csv